Crossing The Line| verse novels in secondary schools | Poem Books for Teenagers - Peters

 The right book at the right time could change or save a young person’s life.
 It could be the first time they feel seen and understood, or give them a lens to better understand others.

-Books are a safe space to raise and explore difficult topics, which is exactly what I hoped to achieve with my debut verse novel, Crossing the Line, published with Hot Key Books in 2023.
+Young adult fiction and books for teenagers are a safe space to raise and explore difficult topics, which is exactly what I hoped to achieve with my debut verse novel, Crossing the Line, published with Hot Key Books in 2023.

 Why write about county lines?